amrabdelmoghny/WFI32-IoT/README.md

 2. Once connection to cloud is successful, **GREEN LED** will turn solid.
 3. Go to demo webpage (can always be reached out using the file **CLICK-ME.HTM**).
 4. The webpage will show a real-time graph of the data captured from the on-board light and temperature sensors.
-5. The on board **YELLOW LED** will blink for 500ms for each message published successfully to the cloud.
+5. The on board **YELLOW LED** will blink for 300 ms for each message published successfully to the cloud.

 <img src="resources/media/webpageGraphs.png" width="720"/>